nkklobodu/tinyml-in-twi/README.md

 ### 4. Audio Feature Extraction

-Training the model without a feature extraction—on the raw audio—could result in the model learning based on volume and position of utterence.
-These features would not make ensure an accurate and robust model.
+Training the model without a feature extraction—on the raw audio—could result in the model learning based on volume and position of utterance.
+These features would not ensure an accurate and robust model.
 It was necessary to extract features that mimic how humans perceive sounds.

  * For each audio clip, the Fast Fourier Transform (FFT) is obtained over a 1000 millisecond frame, with a stride of 500 milliseconds between successive frames.
 Frequencies below 300 Hz were excluded as they generally do not contain information pertinent to human speech.